FES / Functional Electrical Stimulation Bike Race

 About the Team

 In 2019, a group of scientists and students from Politecnico di Milano (POLIMI) began to work on the prototype of a Functional Electric Stimulation (FES) bike, to compete at CYBATHLON 2020.
-Since then, many researchers, students and pilots have been working to improve the device and the performance of the team.
+Since then, many researchers, students and pilots have been working to improve the device and the team's performance.
 The addition of new sensors to improve the feedback from the trike and the study of different stimulation strategies are two of the main novelties introduced by the POLIMI team to be competitive for CYBATHLON 2024.
-Moreover, a usability study was carried out to enhance user involvement in the optimization of the prototype.
+Moreover, a usability study was carried out to enhance user involvement in the optimisation of the prototype.
 The POLIMI team aims to increase awareness in society about assistive technologies and their use in daily life thanks to the spotlight offered by the CYBATHLON initiative.

 About the Pilot

 Andrea Gatti has been an integral part of our team since 2019, bringing with him not only exceptional determination and dedication but also a remarkable talent as a multifaceted athlete.
-His prowess on the table tennis court saw him clinch the 5th position at the Italian Table Tennis Championship, testament to his commitment, skill, and competitive spirit.
-In 2020, Andrea's journey soared to new heights as he claimed the seventh position at Cybathlon, underscoring his resilience and determination in the face of challenges.
-As he prepares to once again compete at Cybathlon 2024, we couldn't be prouder to stand behind him, offering our unwavering support and enthusiasm.
+His prowess on the table tennis court saw him clinch the 5th position at the Italian Table Tennis Championship, a testament to his commitment, skill, and competitive spirit.
+In 2020, Andrea's journey soared to new heights as he claimed the seventh position at CYBATHLON, underscoring his resilience and determination in the face of challenges.
+As he prepares to compete at CYBATHLON 2024, we couldn't be prouder to stand behind him, offering our unwavering support and enthusiasm.

 About the Device